JacquesLucke/animation_nodes_manual/content/release_notes/v2_2/mesh/index.md

 ## Mesh Info

-A new *Material Indices* output was added.
+New *Material Indices* and *Custom Attribute Names* outputs were added.

 ## Bmesh From Object